dubniczky/Cardless-Transaction-Protocol/protocol/readme.md

-# Cardless Transaction Protocol
+# Signed Bank Transaction Protocol

+_v2_

+## Generate QR

-1. The vendor generates a random key URL connecting to its endpoint
+The vendor generates a random key URL connecting to its endpoint

 pre-signed URL